Code-Institute-Submissions/Zoe34-my-photography_JulyResub/README.md

 Black and beige shades dominate over the page
 The signup page has is based on black and white tonnes which stand out.

+Feauture Features:
+Another option in the signup section which includes a radiobutton.
+This would allow the user to decide which day/days of the week they are interested in.

 Testing:
 No errors were found when passing the code through the Jigsaw Validator.